 Our Methodology for Identifying the Best Virtual Phone Number Providers

 The main reason for getting a virtual phone line is offloading the traffic from one phone to your whole support team.
 Redirecting the caller to a specific department or person not only streamlines your support service, but it makes your customers happy and more likely to continue using your products or services for many years to come.
-Cutting down on those wait times and number of transfers is what many customers consider good service, thus what we look for first in these apps.
+Cutting down on those wait times and the number of transfers is what many customers consider good service.
+Thus it is what we look for first in these apps.

 Once your business picks up, the number of callers will increase.
 A good virtual business phone number app should offer call queueing, keeping the customers waiting in line and the system ready to transfer the call once there’s a free line.

-Automation is another significant feature we look for.
+Automation is another significant feature we look for in our reviews.
 It’s fine if a service only features manual call transfers, but that’s not enough anymore to stand out from the crowd.
 These systems can become your new virtual reception, routing customers much faster than any human can.

 Phone Number Selection

-Since we’re potentially getting several phone numbers, it’s important to not be limited to just local numbers.
+Since we’re potentially getting several phone numbers, it’s essential not to be limited to just local ones.
 Instead, we’re looking for both variety and quantity.
-The number and type of phone numbers you can get is often a deal breaker with these services.
+The amount and type of phone numbers you can get is often a deal-breaker with these services.
 The best virtual phone number service should offer both local and international phone numbers, but also vanity and toll-free numbers.
 The latter can really make your company look more professional and are often requested by business owners.

 It should go without saying that the quality of phone calls is important if you don’t want to lose customers.
 A bad connection could lead to mishearing crucial information on both ends, which can lead to even more problems for both customers and your company.
 We take into account how stable the connection is when assessing this criterion.

 The importance of saving a few pennies here and there shouldn’t be overlooked.
 Therefore, we try to find the most affordable virtual phone number service that provides good value.
-We compare the plans – if there are more than one on offer – look at how well the pricing is scaled from the basic to the most premium plan, and find which is the best choice.
-We also take a look at any extra fees and optional add-ons, of course comparing them to the competition.
+We compare the plans (if there are more than one on offer), look at how well the pricing is scaled from the basic to the most premium plan, and find the best choice.
+We also look at any extra fees and optional add-ons, comparing them to the competition.

 Additionally, we evaluate any discounts that the company offers, whether they’re for purchasing annual licenses or combo deals.
 Free trials are highly appreciated, too, as are generous refund policies.
 In short, we look for the best virtual phone number service provider in terms of value and consumer-friendliness.